 1990 Nissan GTR Bee R 324R 7610

-I was happy to find this image of the car as it crossed the auction block in Japan back in December 2015.
-The car looks essentially the same, except for the very nice looking 18" Work Emotion XD9 Alloy wheels.
+I was happy to find this image of our car as it crossed the auction block in Japan back in December 2015.
+The car has some very nice looking 18" Work Emotion XD9 Alloy wheels.

 It's interesting to note that the Japanese owner had a license plate with the numbers"324" - obviously a fan of Bee Racing!
 Also visible is the Bee Racing badge on the back fender and the URL visible on the carbon fiber wing.